How to Price my Product or Service

 - Cost plus or value based product pricing

-The idea of running your own business is to make a profit, to not just to survive, but to thrive and often your success can depend on you asking the question "how do I price my product or service?"
+The idea of running your own business is to make a profit, not just to survive, but to thrive.
+Often your success can depend on you asking, "how do I price my product or service?"
 Many small businesses fail because their pricing was incorrect.
 Pricing is a critical element to achieving a profit and something business owners are directly in control of.

 If you price products or services too high, you risk alienating potential customers.
 However, if you price too low, potential customers may believe your product or service is inferior to that of the competition.

-Not everyone buys on price alone and you will need to think if you are selling "impulse buys" or "considered purchases".
-Some key questions to consider are: what can you include in the costing, will you make a profit, what are your competitors charging, can you compete with them, what price are your customers prepared to pay and where are you positioning yourself in the market place.
+Not everyone buys on price alone, and you will need to think if you are selling "impulse buys" or "considered purchases".
+Some key things to consider are: what you can include in the costing, will you make a profit, what are your competitors charging, can you compete with them, the price your customers are prepared to pay, and where are you positioning yourself in the market place.